 We respect your privacy.
 Unsubscribe at any time.

-Indoor and outdoor repairs and especially yardwork can become overwhelming at times.
-Organize work parties or swaps where groups of people gather at a home and accomplish a specific task, such as scraping, priming and painting the exterior of the garage or laying sod.
-The work will have a party-like feel to it and will get finished with a sense of fun and community.
+Indoor and outdoor repairs and especially yard work can become overwhelming at times.
+Organize work parties or swaps where groups of people gather at a home and accomplish a specific task, such as scraping, priming, and painting the garage’s exterior or laying sod.
+The work will have a party-like feel and will get finished with a sense of fun and community.

-Everyone possesses at least a few special skills that can be used to bargain with friends in exchange for things you need.
+Everyone possesses at least a few unique skills that can be used to bargain with friends in exchange for things you need.
 Perhaps you can teach piano, singing, or other music lessons.
-Or maybe you are computer savvy, a good writer or have above-average bookkeeping skills.
+Or maybe you are computer savvy, a good writer, or have above-average bookkeeping skills.
 Possibly you are good at haircutting.
-All of these are valuable abilities that others can benefit from via a swap.
+These are valuable abilities that others can benefit from via a swap.
 You just need to network with people to organize a bartering community.

 If you have a small pick-up truck, you may be the envy of the neighborhood when others occasionally need to haul something that won’t fit into their car or minivan.
 Offer your services to transport items such as that long piece of lumber from the lumber yard in exchange for something you need or want.
 You’ll be amazed at how many people will want to barter with you!

 Theme parties can be especially fun for adults or children.
 Plan a bartering party to exchange toys, books, or CDs.
 You can ask people to wrap them to add an element of surprise.
 Or organize a bartering exchange in your area.
-Bartering is economical, fun, and a wonderful way to enhance a sense of community into your family.
+Bartering is economical, fun, and an excellent way to enhance a sense of community in your family.